WhoCanFindMe

 are heavily JavaScript-rendered

-AI crawlers fetch raw HTML — JS-heavy pages appear near-blank
+AI crawlers fetch raw HTML, so JS-heavy pages appear near-blank

 Score distribution